 And never, EVER shine your flashlight down that hole at night.

 Most of our volunteers are not of African decent.
 Even those who are – you’ll be pegged as foreign in seconds.
 You walk fast, dress funny, talk loudly, and have messy hair and dirty feet.
 International volunteers stand out, but are appreciated intensely.
-You’re labeled “mzungu” and will be greeted, called to, proposed to, and generally escorted everywhere you go.
+You’re labeled “mzungu” and will be greeted, called to, proposed to, and typically escorted everywhere you go.
 Volunteers generally enjoy the attention and love.

 Don’t worry, you’ll be nobody again when you leave.